aparnakarri/AIML-Customers-And-Coupons/README.md

 #### Duplicate Data:
 74 duplicate rows were identified.
 However they have not been eliminated.

+## Summary of analysis

+Based on the observations, we can hypothesize the following about drivers who accepted the bar coupons:

+* Drivers who frequently visit bars likely accept bar coupons.
+* Younger drivers under the age of 30, have a higher acceptance rate for bar coupons, possibly indicating younger demographics interested in social spending

+* Also, Drivers who are not widowed and are not in farming, fishing, or forestry are more likely to accept bar coupons.

 ## Result Data Visualizations
 ![Image](/images/Coupons_By_Type.jpg)
 <br>